-Once on the Island you will need a 4WD vehicle to get around and see the amazing natural attractions.
+Once on the Island, you will need a 4WD vehicle to get around and see the fantastic natural attractions.

 One of these attractions is The Pile Valley Rainforest Circuit.

-What is the Pile Valley Circuit and Valley Of The Giants
+What are the Pile Valley Circuit and Valley Of The Giants

-During the late 1800s and early 1900s, borer-resistant timber found in this area was popular in the building of wharves and jetties.
+During the late 1800s and early 1900s, borer-resistant timber found in this area was popular in the building of piers and jetties.